prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 141 - Contents of the Request to lay open books

-If the applicant has made a request pursuant to Rule 131.1(c), Rules  134 to 136 shall apply mutatis mutandis .
+If the applicant has made a request pursuant to Rule 131.1(c), Rules  134 to 136 shall apply mutatis mutandis.
 The Request shall contain :

    (a) particulars in accordance with Rule 131.1(a) and (b) ;